We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Supporting documentation, such as pay stubs, tax returns and W2s

 Naturally, the higher your home equity, the more you’ll be able to borrow.
-If you don’t have that amount yet though, focus on building equity first.
+If you’re a recent homebuyer, focus on building equity before considering this type of loan.
 One way to do this is by making additional mortgage payments to your principal.
 Check our guide on how to build equity in a home for more actionable steps.

 Pros and cons of home equity loans

-Here are some advantages and disadvantages to consider when deciding whether a home equity loan is the best option for you.
+Here are some advantages and disadvantages to consider when deciding whether a home equity loan is the best option for your financial situation.

 Pros